w8mej/vlog/_posts/2019-07-13-kubernetes-clusters.md

 layout: post
 title: What is a modern, dynamic service and its' building blocks?
 date: 2019-07-13
-categories: [TBD]
+categories: categories: ["Cloud Native", "Modern Services", "Containerization", "CI/CD", "Orchestration", "Kubernetes", "Microservices", "Networking", "Observability", "Service Discovery", "Databases", "Messaging"]
-excerpt: When I look at the Cloud Native ecosystem, I am astonished.
-The vendor space
+excerpt: As I work through the ecosystem, there is no evident, leading best practice.
 ---
 When I look at the Cloud Native ecosystem, I am astonished.
 The vendor space’s market capitalization is near $7.78 trillion with funding of $12.26